 But once you’re experienced enough, the upside is that JS frameworks are undoubtedly more powerful, numerous, and flexible than Rails.
 Node.js is just far more powerful than Rails.
 Once Rails hits 100k users, you usually run into serious problems.
 Not so with Node.
 As far as the extensibility factor: Node is catching up to Rails in terms of NPM modules (the analogue to Rails gems).
 And I just have to mention my full-stack JS friends tell me Node is really fun to work with.

-So if you’re building the next big mobile thing, I just don’t see there being a better option.
+So if you’re custom developing your mobile app, I just don’t see there being a better option.
 This or some form of it is the future.

 Keep Calm and Think About The Best Tool For The Job

 I hope that helps you navigate a landscape of too many programming frameworks by highlighting my thought process behind picking one for the purpose, whether it’s prototyping or scaling beyond 100k or going hard after mobile.

 Looking for help with your app?